Epidemic "momentum" and a conservation law for infectious disease dynamics

-\end{linenomath*} where $\ \,\Volterra(u)=u-1-\ln{u} \,\ $ is the ``Volterra function'' \citeref{EarnMcCl25} that arises in global stability analyses of population models, and---since the value of $C(x,y)$ is conserved along any trajectory---we have evaluated it at the point of peak momentum to obtain $C(x,y)=C(\xpeak,\ypeak)=\ypeak$.
-The existence of the generic conserved quantity $C(x,y)$, and its value being simply the peak epidemic momentum $\ypeak$, are the keys to the main results we report here.
+is the ``Volterra function'' \citeref{EarnMcCl25} that arises in global stability analyses of population models.
+Since the value of $C(x,y)$ is conserved along any trajectory, we can evaluate it at the point of peak momentum to find